fusaty/freax/Documentation/kbuild/makefiles.rst

 --------------

-If the file arch/xxx/Makefile.postlink exists, this makefile will be invoked for post-link objects (vmlinux and modules.ko) for architectures to run post-link passes on.
+If the file arch/xxx/Makefile.postlink exists, this makefile will be invoked for post-link objects (vmfreax and modules.ko) for architectures to run post-link passes on.
 Must also handle the clean target.

 This pass runs after kallsyms generation.
-If the architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add another postlink target for .tmp_vmlinux? targets to be called from link-vmlinux.sh.
+If the architecture needs to modify symbol locations, rather than manipulate the kallsyms, it may be easier to add another postlink target for .tmp_vmfreax? targets to be called from link-vmfreax.sh.

-For example, powerpc uses this to check relocation sanity of the linked vmlinux file.
+For example, powerpc uses this to check relocation sanity of the linked vmfreax file.

 Kbuild syntax for exported headers
 ==================================